This post contains affiliate links. If you click and purchase I may earn a small commission at no extra cost to you.

 What Happens When You Hold the Boundary

-The fear is that holding an energetic boundary will damage relationships, cause people to see you as selfish, or result in loss of connection.
+The fear is that holding energetic boundaries will damage relationships, cause people to see you as selfish, or result in loss of connection.
 What actually tends to happen when boundaries are set clearly and held consistently is more nuanced.

 Most relationships settle into a new and often healthier dynamic.
 People adjust.
 The relationship continues — sometimes with more mutual respect and less resentment than before — because both people are now operating within sustainable limits rather than against them.